Skip to footer content

 How to Easily Import, Read, and Manipulate MS Excel File Data in C# Using IronXL: Image 5 - Console Output

-How Can I Read Excel Data into C# Objects?
+How Do You Read Excel Data into C# Objects?

 Real applications need more than single-cell values.
 IronXL excels at importing entire datasets and converting them into usable C# objects.
-When you need to import Excel files with structured data, the library provides multiple approaches.
+When you need to import structured Excel data, the library provides multiple approaches that map directly to your domain models.

 // Load the Excel file